Tools4everBV/HelloID-Conn-Prov-Target-Zivver/README.md

 In addition, the connector manages:

-- Permissions / _shared mailboxes_
+- Permissions / Named in Zivver: functional accounts

 ### Connection settings